andresg9108/onep/README.md

 If all goes well, you will see the changes in the browser.
 Each of the most relevant files and folders in the project is explained below with a description.

+* "./grunt/": It contains all the routes that Grunt uses to function.
+* "./src/": It contains all the resources of the project.
+	- "./src/css/": It contains all the CSS files that SASS generates.
+	- "./src/js/": Here we can manage our javascript files.
+	- "./src/sass/": Here we can manage our sass files.
+	- "./src/template/": Here we can manage our handlebars files.
+* "./Gruntfile.js": Stores all grunt settings.
+* "./index.html": Main HTML file.
+* "./package.json": Stores all Node.js settings.

 ***THE DOCUMENTATION IS BEING REVIEWED FROM HERE***

-* "./grunt/": It contains all the routes that Grunt uses to function.
-* "../src/": Contains all the resources of the project.
-	- "../src/css/": Contains all the CSS files that SASS generates.
-	- "../src/js/": Contains all the JavaScript files for the project.
-	- "../src/sass/": Contains all the SASS files of the project.
-	- "../src/template/": Contains all the project templates.
-* "Gruntfile.js": Stores all grunt settings.
-* "index.html": HTML main file.
-* "package.json": Stores all Node.js settings.

 ## Using Templates <span name="UsingTemplates"></span> ##